kwaldenphd/bits-bytes/README.md

 If you take a look at the Decimal – Hexadecimal – Binary Conversion Table (https://www.eecis.udel.edu/~amer/CISC651/ASCII-Conversion-Chart.pdf) from earlier, you will note that there are a few columns that we didn’t talk about – Octal and Hex.

 Petzold’s “Bytes and Hex” chapter explained the details of Hexidecimal encoding.
 What is important to understand here is that along with binary, there are other ways to represent numbers and string of Bytes or bitstreams.

 If binary is base-2 and decimal is base-10, then octal is base-8 and hexadecimal or hex is base-16.
 What this means for us is that we can represent more bits with fewer symbols.
 Hexidecimal code is a way of representing 8-bit Bytes in just two symbols.

-Take for example, the character Z. Look at your chart.

-In binary Z is represented as `01011010` (or the decimal digit 90).
+Take for example, the character `Z`.
+Look at your chart.
+In binary `Z` is represented as `01011010` (or the decimal digit 90).
 In hex this string of bits can be represented simply as `5A`.

 <blockquote>Q14: Take a moment to explain the difference between the decimal digit, the hex representation, and ASCII code in your own words.</blockquote>